JanDonnermayer/DocumentStores/README.md

 var store = new JsonFileDocumentStore(rootDirectory: "C:/Store");
 ```

-v0.1.3-preview3 supports encryption.
+Since v0.1.3-preview3, encryption is supported.
-The specified password serves as key for AES.
+The provided password serves as key for Rijndael algorithm.
-Note that either all data is encrypted or none.
-More fine-grained configuration will be added soon.

 ```csharp
 var store = new JsonFileDocumentStore(password: "myPassword");